lightning/bolts/proposals/route-blinding.md

 ### Recipient pays fees

-It may be unfair to make payers pay more fees to accomodate the recipient's wish for anonymity.
+It may be unfair to make payers pay more fees to accommodate the recipient's wish for anonymity.
 It should instead be the recipient that pays the fees of the blinded hops (and the payer pays the fees to reach the introduction point).